|

 Jackie asked.
 Rose and The Doctor smiled.

-to tell it.
-It doesn't take long to get to Susan's century."
+have time to tell it.
+It doesn’t take long to get to Susan’s

 "It helps that she lives in London," The Doctor added.
 "We're

-directly to the hospital, though.
-Susan and the children are there already."
+heading directly to the hospital, though.
+Susan and the children are there

+already.”
 He looked worried again and lapsed into silence.
-Rose was surprised when
+Rose

 He had got it exactly right, anyway.
 The TARDIS materialised under a quiet